evanjohnso/doc_doc_go/README.md

 _Enter a location and the specialty you require and a list of doctors in the given proximity will appear_
-_Stay tuned for the implementation of Google maps!_

 ## First Time implementations
 * Map/Filter to more efficiently iterate through data structures